 Summer, ant, ants and more ants!

+Not all ants are simply a nuisance, some can damage your home.
+Carpenter ants in Virginia are wood destroying ants.
+They get into soft or damaged timbers and hollow them out to make galleries to live in.
 Queen carpenter ants have been known to live as long as 20 years.
 Certain species of ants build colonies inhabited by as many 100,000 or more ant relatives.
 The four most common ants in Virginia are Carpenter Ants, Little Black Ants, Odorous House Ants and Pavement Ants.
 Carpenter ants are the biggest threat as far as doing real damage to your home although they are all a huge nuisance when they are trying to live in your home.
 Ants baits can be effective but can take weeks to work as a colony may actually take the bait and store it for weeks instead of eating it right away.
 Also ants are highly sensitive to chemicals and avoid many of them.
 Brown exterminating can use non deterrent barrier chemicals in conjunction with liquid baits they eat immediately to provide an effective treatments for most ants.
 Call today for a free inspection and quote.

 The life cycle of a flea (egg > larva > pupa > adult) can take anywhere from a couple weeks to several months depending on the environment and a mature female can lay up to 40 eggs a day.
-Integrated pest management techniques require to home owner to prepare the home or apartment prior to treatment to ensure success.
+Integrated pest management techniques require the home owner to prepare the home or apartment prior to treatment to ensure success.
 During the initial treatment the pet, if you have one, needs to be treated for fleas as well.
 This is best done at the veterinary clinic.

 The second treatment for the property is scheduled